-School is in session from 8:30-3:00 every day except Friday, when school is in session from 8:30-noon.
+School is in session from 8:30-3:00 every day except Friday (middle school and high school students 8:30-3:20 pm), when school is in session from 8:30-noon.
 Students may be dropped off as early as 8:15am, when the front doors open.

 How many different classes are in your school?

-There is one kindergarten advising, three blended 1-2 grade advisings, four blended 3-5 grade advisings, four middle school (6-8) advisings and four high school (9-12) advisings.
+There are two blended K-1st grade advisings , three blended 2nd-3rd grade advisings, three blended 4th-5th grade advisings, four middle school (6-8) advisings and five high school (9-12) advisings.

 How many students are in each class?

-The kindergarten advising has 20 students, the 1-2 grade advisings have 21 students each, and the 3-4 grade advisings through high school have sizes of approximately 23 students.
+The K-1 advisings have 21 students each, the 2-3 grade advisings have 23 students each, and the 4-5 grade advisings through high school have sizes of approximately 23 students each.

 Can I request a teacher for my child?

 The process for requesting a teacher is to submit the Classroom Request Form which tells us more about your student’s learning style.
-This information is taken into account when doing classroom placement and balancing all the other factors of class size.
+This information is taken into account when doing classroom placement and balancing all the other factors.